munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 Here, the list and the `+` expression have their own rules, but those rules need to interact.
 If the `+` takes value `1`, the list rule needs to as well.
 To support this, rules can *constrain* each other.
 Any rule can limit the values another rule is allowed to take based on its own value.
-Typically, this is used to make a rule inside a nested expression force the rules surrounding itself to split when it does <a id="11" href="#11-note" class="skull">11</a>.
+Typically, constraints are used to make a subexpression rule force the surrounding rules to split when the subexpression splits <a id="11" href="#11-note" class="skull">11</a>.

 Finally, each rule has a *cost*.
 This is a numeric penalty that applies when any of that rule's chunks are split.
 This helps us determine which sets of splits are better or worse than others <a id="12" href="#12-note" class="skull">12</a>.
 Rule costs are only part of how overall fitness is calculated.
-Most of the cost calculation comes from *spans*.
+Most of the cost calculation comes from spans.

 ### Spans